ThePhD/ThePhD.github.io/_posts/2021-03-12-No Us Without You.markdown

 The C Meeting has ended officially as of like less than 2 hours ago.
 I will write all about what happened in a later post, but I wanted to talk specifically<!--more--> about something that happened on Monday, during the meeting, with [proposal n2645](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2645.pdf).

 N2654 is Melanie Blower's paper for `#elifdef` and `#elifndef`, a long-standing hole in the preprocessor and a constant consistency footgun.
 Even I experienced this pain, and I was grateful to see Melanie put it forward.
-We don't often to get to do simple things, so Melanie is doing the Lord's Work, here.
+We don't often get to do simple things, so Melanie is doing the Lord's Work, here.

 I took to Twitter on Monday and wanted to [shout OUT to the very FIRMAMENT of HEAVEN](https://twitter.com/__phantomderp/status/1368972508817395728) about what happened, but ISO and its various sub/working-groups have rules.
 So I specifically can't reveal anything until the actual adjournment of the meeting.
 But the meeting is over now so, let's get right to it: